Even better, if you piss off the pig at Link's home island after it grows to full size, it does more damage per hit than anything else in the game.

 Also in Fallout 3, doing blatantly evil things, e.g. blowing up Megaton, which subtracts 1000 karma points, or Kill Satting the Citadel at the end of Broken Steel, will often close off potentially lucrative quests.
 If you do the latter, you stand little chance against the hordes of angry Brotherhood diaspora with heavy weapons that greet you, so you probably deserve your fate.

-In Fallout New Vegas, doing bad things to members of any of the faction will cause that faction to turn against you.
+In Fallout: New Vegas, doing bad things to members of any of the factions will cause that faction to turn against you.
 While it's not such a big deal if you piss off any of the smaller towns or gangs, if you anger the more important ones, you'll get very well-armed hit squads chasing you, or worse, the entire faction becoming permanently hostile.
 You also lose the opportunity to recruit companions associated with those factions.
-Your actions with towns, minor factions and companions also affect the game's ending.
+Your actions with towns, minor factions, and companions also affect the game's ending.

 In addition to the Regulator bounty hunters, there are also Abolitionist hitmen that spawn after you complete the Strictly Business sidequest, which involves hypnotizing and enslaving various people.
 Killing either of these causes you to further lose karma, resulting in a vicious cycle.

-In Honest Hearts, killing any of the major NPC's (such as Follows-Chalk, who you might accidentally snipe at the beginning) results in failure of the main quest, all tribals becoming hostile, and the initiation of an alternate quest entitled "Chaos in Zion".
+In Honest Hearts, killing or threatening (via dialogue) any of the major NPC's (such as Follows-Chalk, who you might accidentally snipe at the beginning) or being caught stealing from either the Dead Horses or Sorrows results in failure of the main quest, all tribals becoming hostile, and the initiation of an alternate quest entitled "Chaos in Zion".

 Especially the very talkative guy standing in the diner.